akshaydodwadmath/TaskGeneration/README.md

 ```

 ## Code Structure
 The code to run neural model can be found in Synthesis folder, while for the baseline model it is inside Baseline/random_generator.
-The code for generating tasks from code is inside NeuralTaskSynthesizer folder, and the code for preprocessing the training data is inside PreProcessing folder.
+Also, the code for generating visual puzzles from programs is inside NeuralTaskSynthesizer folder.

 ## Neural Model- Training
 * `--kernel_size`, `--conv_stack`, `--fc_stack`, `--tgt_embedding_size`,
   `--lstm_hidden_size`, `--nb_lstm_layers` are flags to specify the architecture
   of the model to learn.
 See `Synthesis/model.py` to see how they are used.
 * `--use_grammar` makes the model use the handwritten syntax checker, found in
-  `Synthesis/syntax/checker.pyx`. `--learn_syntax` adds a Syntax LSTM to the model
+  `Synthesis/syntax/checker.pyx`. `--learn_syntax` adds a Syntax neural model that
-  that attempts to learn a syntax checker, jointly with the rest of the model.
+  attempts to learn a syntax checker, jointly with the rest of the model.
 The
   importance of this objective is controlled by the `--beta` parameter.
-* `--signal` allows to choose the loss, between `supervised`, and `rl``.
+* `--signal` allows to choose the loss, between `supervised`, and `rl`.
 Supervised
   attempts to reproduce the ground truth program, while `rl` try to maximize
   expected rewards.
 In order to be able to fit
   experiments in a single GPU, you may need to adjust `--nb_rollouts` (how many